pawbyte/gpe-docs/docs/quick-start-guide/scrummaster-guide.md

+# Scrum Master Guide

-# Welcome to our basic Scrum Master guide for Pawbyte and Game Pencil Engine.
+Welcome to our basic Scrum Master guide for Pawbyte and Game Pencil Engine.

 ## Please consult this guide weekly ( evrey Monday by End Of Day).
 ---